http://WhatisTaxed.com: Data-mining the Tax Code

 (a) General rule.
 (1) Section 1 of the Code imposes an income tax on the income of every individual who is a citizen or resident of the United States and, to the extent provided by section 871(b) or 877(b), on the income of a nonresident alien individual. ...
 The tax imposed is upon taxable income (determined by... deductions from gross...

-Code-words: Notice the required code-words, prescribed by the Secretary in US Tax Regulations CFR Sec.
+Required code-words prescribed in US Tax Regulations Sec.
 1.1-1

 1. Who = "individual", "citizen", "resident", "nonresident alien individual"